ManfredAtGit/LeafletGpx/FancyGpxTRackSlider/ReadMe.md

 A web-based GPX track visualization tool with interactive playback controls and real-time statistics.

 ## Features
+- gpx-track can be passed via parameter "track"; otherwise default track is used
 - Interactive map display using Leaflet
 - Track playback animation with play/pause controls
 - Customizable animation duration